 What the big shots in Washington and on Wall Street will never realize is: The more you give away, the more you will receive.
 These are the “economics” of the natural world which the materialists cannot comprehend.

-Diana Nyad was determined to succeed.
+determined to succeed.
 Unlike the vast majority of us, she wasn’t daunted by her earlier failed attempts.
 Wisely, she learned from them.
 They weren’t “failures” – they were learning experiences.
 True failure would have been to never try again

 As tortuous as her two-plus days in the water were, I’m guessing that Diana never once considered that she at “retirement age” and should be sitting on a couch somewhere.
 As she told reporters after her historic achievement: